dev-raghvendramisra/Rex-Server/README.md

 ## Overview

-Rex Server is a Node.js-based reverse proxy server available as an npm package.
+Rex Server is a Node.js-based reverse proxy server/load-balancer available as an npm package.
 It allows you to handle HTTP and HTTPS traffic, route requests to upstream servers, and manage worker processes efficiently.
 With its CLI interface, Rex makes it easy to configure and run a proxy server with custom settings.

+## Master-Worker Architecture

+Rex Server is built on a master-worker architecture powered by Node.js's `cluster` module.
+The master process is responsible for managing and supervising all worker processes.
+It handles tasks like spawning, restarting workers in case of failure, and ensuring overall stability and load distribution.

+On the other hand, the worker processes do all the actual server-related tasks, such as handling client requests, serving static files, processing routes, and forwarding traffic to upstream servers.
+Each worker operates independently, ensuring high concurrency and efficient resource usage.
+This architecture enables Rex Server to scale seamlessly across multiple CPU cores, making it highly performant and resilient under heavy loads.

+By splitting responsibilities between the master and worker processes, Rex Server ensures fault tolerance, stability, and the ability to handle a large volume of concurrent requests.

-### Rex Server Architecture
+## Rex Server Architecture Overview

-Rex Server is designed around a **Reverse Proxy** architecture, with the following key components:
+Rex Server is designed around a Reverse Proxy architecture, with the following key components:

-1. **Reverse Proxy Layer**:
+1. **Reverse Proxy Layer:**
-    Rex acts as a reverse proxy, forwarding client requests to the appropriate backend services—whether that's static files, defined routes, or upstream servers.
+Rex acts as a reverse proxy, forwarding client requests to the appropriate backend services—whether that’s static files, defined routes, or upstream servers.

-2. **Request Handling and Middleware Layer**:
+2. **Request Handling and Middleware Layer:**
-    Rex serves static files from the `public` directory, matches requests to configured routes, and forwards unmatched requests to upstream servers.
+Rex serves static files from the public directory, matches requests to configured routes, and forwards unmatched requests to upstream servers.

-3. **Worker Process Management**:
+3. **Worker Process Management:**
 Rex scales automatically by using multiple worker processes to handle concurrent requests efficiently, ensuring high availability and resource optimization.

-4. **Load Balancing (Optional)**:
+4. **Load Balancing (Optional):**
 If configured, Rex can distribute incoming requests to upstream servers, ensuring better load management.

-5. **Logging and Monitoring**:
+5. **Logging and Monitoring:**
 Rex provides logging to track server events and errors and can integrate with monitoring tools.

 ---